Depth zero representations over $\overline{\mathbb{Z}}[\frac{1}{p}]$: Finite groups

 \begin{The}[{\cite[Thm.
 4.4]{CabanesEngueharduni}}] Let $\ell$ be a prime not dividing $q$ and let $d$ be the order of $q$ in $\FM_{\ell}^{\times}$.
 We assume that $\ell$ is odd, good for $\Gf$, and $\ell \neq 3$ if ${}^3\Dd_4$ is involved in $(\Gf,\fr)$.
 Then, the map $B\mapsto B\cap \EC(\Gf^{\fr},1)$ induces a bijection

 \end{The}

 This theorem suggests the following strategy to prove that $\EC(\Gf^{\fr},1)$ has only one $\sim^{1}$-equivalence class.
-If $D\subset \NM^{*}$ is a finite set of non-zero integers, define a \emph{$D$-series} as a subset of $\EC(\Gf^{\fr},1)$ that is a union of $d$-series for each $d\in D$, and which is \emph{minimal} for this property. \begin{Lem} Suppose there exists $D$ such that \begin{enumerate} \item $\EC(\Gf^{\fr},1)$ is a $D$-series. \item Each $d\in D$ is the order of $q$ modulo some $\ell$ as in Theorem \ref{thelblock}. \end{enumerate} Then $\EC(\Gf^{\fr},1)$ consists of a unique $\simu$-equivalence class. \end{Lem} \begin{proof} Use ii) to pick a prime $\ell_{d}$ satisfying the assumptions of Theorem \ref{thelblock} and such that $q$ has order $d$ modulo $\ell_{d}$, for each $d\in D$.
-Then i) tells us that $\EC(\Gf^{\fr},1)$ is the only non-empty subset of itself that is stable under $\sim_{\ell_{d}}$-equivalence for all $d\in D$.
+If $D\subset \NM^{*}$ is a finite set of non-zero integers, define a \emph{$D$-series} as a subset of $\EC(\Gf^{\fr},1)$ that is a union of $d$-series for each $d\in D$, and which is \emph{minimal} for this property. \begin{Lem} Suppose there exists $D$ such that \begin{enumerate} \item $\EC(\Gf^{\fr},1)$ is a $D$-series. \item Each $d\in D$ is the order of $q$ modulo some $\ell$ as in Theorem \ref{thelblock}. \end{enumerate} Then $\EC(\Gf^{\fr},1)$ consists of a unique $\simu$-equivalence class. \end{Lem} \begin{proof} Use (2) to pick a prime $\ell_{d}$ satisfying the assumptions of Theorem \ref{thelblock} and such that $q$ has order $d$ modulo $\ell_{d}$, for each $d\in D$.
+Then (1) tells us that $\EC(\Gf^{\fr},1)$ is the only non-empty subset of itself that is stable under $\sim_{\ell_{d}}$-equivalence for all $d\in D$.
 A fortiori, it is the only non-empty subset of itself that is stable under $\sim_{\ell}$-equivalence for all primes $\ell\neq p$.
 Hence it is a single $\simu$-equivalence class. \end{proof}

-Finding a suitable $D$ will be done below via a case by case analysis (recall that we have reduced to the case where $\Gf$ is simple).
+Finding a suitable $D$ will be done below via a case-by-case analysis (recall that we have reduced to the case where $\Gf$ is simple).
 Then, in order to find suitable primes, the following result will be useful.